application-research/autoretrieve/README.md

 Autoretrieve is a "translational proxy" that allows data to be transferred from Filecoin to IPFS in an automated fashion.
 The existing alternatives for Autoretrieve's Filecoin-to-IPFS flow are the Boost IPFS node that providers may optionally enable, and manual transfer.

+Boost IPFS node is not always a feasible option for several reasons:
+- Providers are not incentivized to enable this feature
+- Only free retrievals are supported

+In comparison, Autoretrieve:
+- Is a dedicated node, and operational burden/cost does not fall on storage provider operators
+- Supports paid retrievals (the Autoretrieve node operators covers the payment)

+## How does Autoretrieve work?

+Autoretrieve is at its core a Bitswap server.
+When a Bitswap request comes in, Autoretrieve queries an indexer for Filecoin storage providers that have the requested CID.
+The providers are sorted and retrieval is attempted sequentially until a successful retrieval is opened.
+As the GraphSync data lands into Autoretrieve from the storage provider, the data is streamed live back to the IPFS client.

+In order for IPFS clients to be able to retrieve Filecoin data using Autoretrieve, they must be connected to Autoretrieve.
+Currently, Autoretrieve can be advertised to the indexer (and by extension the DHT) by Estuary.
+Autoretrieve does not currently have an independent way to advertise its own data.

+If an Autoretrieve node is not advertised, clients may still download data from it by accidentally connecting.

 ## Usage

 Autoretrieve uses Docker with Buildkit for build caching.
 Docker rebuilds are